 For example, look at the search results in relation to Vitamin D deficiency here.

 What Really Made All The Difference To Me In The End:

 I found that, while my doctor’s recommendations had resulted in some improvements, the real shift happened when I started taking very unique products that you may never even have heard of, such as special MORINGA-based formulas and Ripstix Post Workout, which made me stop feel any muscle pain after exercising (this is a massive help for me as I’d always felt like I’d tortured myself when I went to the gym, and now I feel fantastic afterwards!), trillions of special molecules that repair cells (I can’t refer to the product name due to the company’s policies where they don’t allow their product to be promoted alongside other products), Stem Cell Nutrition and Collagen Hydrolysate.
 Click here for more details about my daily protocol.

-I’m also using several energy devices involving far-infrared NASA technology (involving quantum physics), scalar waves, Rife-technology-based equipment and Tesla EMF protection devices.
+I also experiment with a multitude of energy devices such as far-infrared NASA technology (involving quantum physics), scalar waves, Rife-technology-based equipment and Tesla EMF protection devices.
 Not ready yet to share this on my website, so please message me if you’re interested.

 Note: I’m just sharing my personal experiences and information I found useful here.
 This information is not intended to diagnose, treat, prevent or cure any diseases and does not constitute medical advice.
 Please consult your health care professional before starting any new diet, exercise or use of supplements.
 Do not alter or discontinue any current medical treatment based on information provided.